Emergency Dentist — Ken Caryl, CO

 Offering Immediate Care to Save Your Smile

 You may not be able to plan for emergency dental care or prevent emergencies altogether, but when they happen, Blue Sage Dental is here to help.
-Whether it's 8 a.m. on Monday or midnight on Saturday, Ken Caryl emergency dentist, Susan Kutis is passionate about caring for patients whenever they need her most.
 If you or a loved one experiences a dental emergency after hours, we invite you to contact us at (720) 924-4849 .
-Follow the instructions to contact Dr. Kutis or another of our team members after hours.
-We do our utmost to provide same-day treatment for emergency cases, and regardless of whether we can see patients right away, we walk them through first aid and pain management steps to protect their smiles.
+Follow the instructions to contact Dr. Kutis or another one of our team members after hours.
+We do our utmost to provide same-day treatment for emergency cases, and regardless of whether we can see patients right away, we walk them through first-aid and pain management steps to protect their smiles.

 The cost of your dental emergency depends on the recommendation provided by Dr. Kutis.
 While certain restorative services cost less than others, it is up to your dental insurance company to determine how much they will cover for different treatments.
 Most policies will cover between 70-80% for minor procedures (i.e. dental crowns, fillings) and between 50-70% for major procedures (i.e. root canals, tooth extractions).

 It will be necessary for you to contact a dental insurance representative who can explain how much your out-of-pocket expenses will be.
 If you need assistance, our team will be happy to help.